Ligusticum (Chuan Xiong)

 Not to be confused with Ligusticum sinense or Ligusticum porteri, plants that are in the same genus, but that have different attributes.
 Ligusticum wallichii (aka Szechuan Lovage Root, Chuan Xiong) is a famous blood tonic herb that can also help relieve pain and inflammation.
 It is an acrid, pungent, and warming herb.
 Ligusticum sinense (aka Chinese Lovage Root, Straw Weed, or Gao Ben) is best known for treating bladder infections and lung infections.
 It is a warm, pungent herb.
 Ligusticum porteri (aka Osha, Tie Da Yin Chen) is native to North America and is best known for treating bronchitis, sore throats, cold and flu, and pneumonia.
 It is pungent, slightly bitter, and warming.
 Pay attention to identification if wild harvesting, as Hemlock, a poisonous plant, is also often confused with Ligusticum porteri.
 Ligusticum porteri (Osha) has oval seeds and Hemlock has purple spots on its stem, while Osha has no spots.

 A highly aromatic herb used by the Chinese to move Blood and Qi, as well as warm the meridians, protect blood, and cool excess fire.

 Cleanse the Liver

-Ligusticum is so good at improving circulation that it is considered an excellent liver cleansing tonic.
+Ligusticum is so good at improving circulation that it is considered an excellent liver-cleansing tonic.

 Ligusticum combines well with almost any other tonic herb and may be added to almost any formula.

-References: For a complete list of references please visit our References and Resources page.
 Disclosure: If you purchase from some links on this web page, we may receive some kind of affiliate commission.
 However, we only ever mention products we would recommend whether we were being compensated or not.
 Thank you so much for your support of White Rabbit Institute of Healing!